Protect forest now

 2. Are the existing habitats important for the conservation of biodiversity?

 The temperate rainforest is considered the most species-rich ecosystem in the temperate climate zone.
 Its primeval forests are home to a unique diversity of species and giant giant trees that are thousands of years old.
-Rare ghost flowers are are at home here, as are bears, wolves and eagles.
+Rare ghost flowers are at home here, as are bears, wolves and eagles.

 3. Is the ecosystem relevant for a healthy climate?